deckhouse/deckhouse/modules/300-prometheus/docs/internal/PROMETHEUS_TARGETS_DEVELOPMENT.md

         configMap:
           name: kube-rbac-proxy
 ```
 The metric exporter only accepts localhost (127.0.0.1) requests.
-That means that an unsecured connection can only be established to it from within the pod.
+That means that an unsecured connection can only be established to it from within the Pod.
-At the same time, the proxy listens on 0.0.0.0 and intercepts all external traffic to the pod.
+At the same time, the proxy listens on 0.0.0.0 and intercepts all external traffic to the Pod.

 ### Eliminate unnecessary rights for Service Accounts